 However, in order to do so, at times you need to decant or aerate a wine.
-The obvious question is then, when do you decant or aerate?
+The obvious question is then, "When do you decant or aerate a wine?"
 While it's easy to tell if you have to aerate some wines, other wines are more subtle and discrete in their attributes that alarm the need for decanting.
 Before we get to those, let’s talk about why we decant.

 Why Should Some Wines be Decanted?